algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 The goal

 ### Proposed solution
-Our solution is a 1-player maze action game that is close to the original's game's aspect and gameplay.
+Our solution is a game named "Dev Track": it's a 1-player maze action game that is close to the original's game's aspect and gameplay.

 However, our version will propose a different map and different sprites for the characters involved.
+Furthermore, this game will be played on PC and ran on the DosBox virtual machine.

 When making that game, we want to trigger to the player a feeling of challenge, because the game tends to be harder at each level, and a feeling of achievement after he managed to succeed.